|

 us to in the Church.
 I've been involved in at least

-through all of them.
-I've been at some Churches that
+through all of them and I've been at some parishes that

 have up to 30 ministries!